 To be frank, there are other credit card comparison platforms in Malaysia.

 But what I like about BBazaar in particular is you can do the eligibility test and it’ll show you ONLY the cards you’re eligible for!
-No more ego getting bruised and being told you can’t get the cards you want!
+No more ego getting bruised and being told you can’t get the cards you want AFTER you applied for it!